 Although employment discrimination laws work to protect older workers, age discrimination is becoming increasingly common as the number of older Ohio employees in the workforce increases.
-At The Spitz Law Firm, LLC, our attorneys fight for workers throughout Ohio.
+At Spitz, The Employee’s Law Firm, our attorneys fight for workers throughout Ohio.

 What Does Age Discrimination Look Like?

 Naturally, employers are rare to admit that they discriminate based on age, as most are aware that such conduct is illegal.
 Instead, bosses, managers, and supervisors commonly offer some pre-textual excuse for why a younger employee received favorable treatment.
 Nonetheless, you might have a so-called “gut feeling” that you were discriminated against because of your age or being older.
 Below are some common examples of possible age discrimination.
 If you find yourself saying or thinking one of the following about your job or employer, you could have an age discrimination claim for damages: